drmathias/ag-csharp-training/README.md

 ## Prerequisites

-Before you can run these demos on your machine, you will need to have __at least__ following software installed.
+Before you can run these demos on your machine, you will need to have __at least__ the following software installed.

 * [Git](https://git-scm.com/downloads)
 * [.NET Core SDK](https://dotnet.microsoft.com/download)